-The Helsinki Alzheimer Association was founded in 1986 and is a member of the nationwide Alzheimer Society of Finland.
+The Alzheimer’s Association of Helsinki was founded in 1986 and is a member of the nationwide Alzheimer Society of Finland.

-The Helsinki Alzheimer Association has its permanent premises in Ruskeasuo, but organizes activities at various other locations in Helsinki as well.
+The association has its permanent premises in Ruskeasuo and it organizes activities at various locations in Helsinki as well.
 The Board of the Association along with the annual members’ meeting steer the operations of the Association.

 Activities of the Helsinki Alzheimer Association aim to:

-- Develop new and improve current services available to those suffering from memory disorders as well as to the relatives of those affected by the illnesses
+- Develop new and improve current services available to those suffering from memory disorders as well as to the relatives and close ones of those affected by the illnesses

 - Provide information and look after the rights of both those suffering from the illnesses as well as their relatives